Blog about successful marketing strategies in russia

 Share this Post

-Key streaming platforms in Russia
+Key Streaming Platforms in Russia

 Twitch

-YouTube Gaming
+YouTube

 YouTube is a popular streaming platform that is often used alongside other platforms.
 In the past, it used to benefit from the "rewind" feature, but Twitch has had it for a couple of years now.
 However, Twitch consistently receives more views than YouTube.
-Nevertheless, YouTube Gaming budgets in Russia are increasing, with a projected market volume of around $238 million in 2024.
+Moreover, in 2024, YouTube was blocked in Russia by the authorities, and users now have to use a VPN to access the platform.

 VK Play